-I had Duck curry for the first time on a little island just off Phuket, Thailand it is a fiery curry offset by pineapple and tomatoes.
+I had the pleasure of eating a Duck curry for the first time on a little island just off Phuket, Thailand it is a fiery curry offset by pineapple and tomatoes.
 Some add lychee as well as pineapple but we found it a little sweet for us but experiment, everyone’s taste is different….I also add some vegetables, mange tout or sugar snap peas may be a few florets of brocolli..really whatever I have in the fridge.

 - 2 duck Breasts.

 - 3/4 cup fresh pineapple cut into bite-sized pieces.

 - 6-10 mange tout..or other vegetables of your choice.

 - 100 gm Thai eggplant cut into quarters.